monacocoin-net/monacoCoin-Core/README.md

 On MacOs : /Users/YOURUSER/Library/Application\ Support/monoeciCore/

-And copy paste wallet.dat and masternode.conf which come from your MonacoCoin Core directory Copy and paste monacoCoin.conf and rename to monoeci.conf
+Copy paste wallet.dat and masternode.conf which come from your MonacoCoin Core directory Copy and paste monacoCoin.conf and rename it to monoeci.conf

 5. Restart your server and wait for the full sync